ArdiaD/SCT/README.md

 ## !!!
 IMPORTANT !!!

-Currently, the repository is empty as the paper is "under revision."
+Currently, the repository is empty as the paper is "under review."
 We will release the code once the reviewing process is finalized.

 ## Overview